 Introduction

+Subscription groups help you manage groups of specific end users, and their messaging preferences.
+They are important both for obtaining end users’ trust, as well as achieving regulatory compliance.
 Subscription groups are associated with a specific channel e.g. email, SMS, or push.
 One can have multiple subscription groups per channel.
 Subscription groups can be assigned to journey message nodes, to allow those messages to render unsubscribe links, and to ensure that users are not messaged unless they are subscribed to the relevant subscription group.

 Creating a Subscription Group